On the stability of stochastic jump kinetics: Stochastic stability

 Although Theorem~\ref{th:Epbound} shows that any moments are bounded in finite time, a relevant question from the modeling point of view is whether the first few moments remain bounded indefinitely.
-We give a result to this effect which relies on the existence of solutions in $\Sspace{2}$ and the assumption of at most quadratic growth.
-Under these conditions the differential form \eqref{eq:dDynkin} may be used (cf.~Corollary~\ref{cor:mastervalid}) such that the differential Grönwall inequality applies.
+We give a result to this effect which relies on the existence of solutions in $\Sspace{p}$ which implies that the differential form \eqref{eq:dDynkin} of Dynkin's formula may be used (cf.~Corollary~\ref{cor:mastervalid}) such that in turn the differential Grönwall inequality applies.
+We mention anew that a very similar result has recently appeared in \cite[Theorem 2]{ergodic_jsde}.